How often should you clean your dryer vent?

 1. Lint screens do not capture 100% of the lint.

 A lint filter captures 90% to 95% of the lint produced during each dry cycle.
 Not all the lint that bypasses the filter makes it outdoors.
-Some sticks to the moist passageways inside your dryer, the transition hose, and the dryer vent system much like sand sticks to your wet feet at the beach.
+Some of the remaining lint sticks to the moist passageways inside your dryer, the transition hose, and the dryer vent system much like sand sticks to your wet feet at the beach.

 “Lint begins to accumulate inside a dryer chassis upon first use.
 Lint accumulates inside a dryer even with properly vented exhaust ducting and with a properly maintained lint screen.
 Lint accumulates on the dryer’s components, including the heater and the dryer floor.
 Seals in the dryer’s interior exhaust venting may not be adequate to prevent linty air from escaping into the dryer’s interior.”